-- The Operators are shown how to operate the plants on the touch screen (one button) automatic system.
-Hence they are not aware of operating the plant manually.
-This will cause problems if the automated system fails.
-In addition, preventive maintenance such as backwashing, preserving the membranes is not known (or have not been explained) to the operators. - No spare parts list or stock except some filters is available. - Whereabouts of operations and maintenance manuals and catalogues is not known to operators. - There is no log kept for the plant's operations - Chlorine is used for treatment but there is no dosing system.
+- Whereabouts of operations and maintenance manuals and catalogues is not known to operators. - Daily logs of the plant is not kept - Chlorine is used for treatment but there is no dosing system.
 There is a chlorine injector but this is not suitable for the proper disinfection since chlorine injectors do not give control to dosing of the system.
-It keeps injecting the same amount throughout. - Operators of the facility are not trained for the work - Inadequate operations diagrams and instructions such as warning signs. - Chlorine meters used are not appropriate to measure chlorine in desalinated (or drinking) water. - Water quality testing reports are not interpreted and the staffs do not seem to be able to understand the reports.
+It keeps injecting the same amount throughout. - Operators lack training on the operation and maintenance of the facility - No operational diagrams or instructions and warning signs have been provided - Chlorine meters used are not appropriate to measure chlorine in desalinated (or drinking) water. - Water quality testing reports are not interpreted and the operational staffs do not seem to be able to understand the reports.